jerodsanto/CappuccinoResource/README.md

     var post = [Post new];

-Or declare some attributes at the same time.
+Optionally declare attributes at the same time.
 JSON feels like Ruby hashes!

     var post = [Post new:{"title":"First Post!","body":"Lorem and stuff"}];